Workato Alternatives in 2025: From Small Teams to Enterprises

 n8n – Best for developers open-source flexibility

-Where Workato locks pricing behind enterprise sales, n8n offers an open-source alternative that developers can host themselves.
-A tech team might use it to integrate niche APIs while keeping sensitive data on internal servers, gaining flexibility Workato doesn’t allow without custom deals.
+Where Workato relies on enterprise sales and packaged plans, n8n offers an open-source alternative that teams can host themselves.
+Developers use it to connect niche APIs, keep sensitive data on internal servers, and customize workflows in ways that Workato usually reserves for higher-tier agreements.

 Pros